 Biased, poor-quality, mostly unpublished evidence suggests that oseltamivir and zanamivir shorten the duration of influenza symptoms by 0.6 to 0.7 of a day.
 Pneumonia and hospitalizations are not decreased.

 Oseltamivir sales are more than $18 billion.
 Most have not been used.
 These products are not recommended if symptoms have lasted longer than 48 hours.

 An interesting BMJ investigation, relating how Cochrane was trying to get access to Tamiflu clinical research.

-An interesting investigation by BMJ about how Cochrane tried to access data from clinical studies of Tamiflu.
-In 2009, a Japanese pediatrician asked Cochrane why their systematic review was based on unpublished manufacturer data, rather than on their own analysis Cochrane had to respond to this within six months, and for a long time tried to get the original data from the manufacturer, they never got it.
+In 2009 a Japanese pediatrician asked Cochrane why their systematic review is based on unpublished manufacturer data and not on their own analysis.
+Cochrane had to answer within 6 months and they were trying for a long time to get the baseline data from the manufacturer.
+They never got it.

 As a result, Cohrane decided to change their methodology of systematic reviews.

 Another interesting article on Tamiflu.
 How it happened that despite the absence of scientific proof of safety and efficacy of this drug WHO, FDA, CDC and EMA (European analogue of FDA) issued recommendations for its use in treatment and prophylaxis of influenza, and it's stockpiling as a measure to tide over the potential pandemic.
 More here , .